UTK7994/learning-notes/books/designing-data-intensive-applications.md

 - If your applicaiton _requires_ linearizability, and some replicas are disconnected from the other replicas due to a network problem, the some replicas cannot process request while they are disconnected (unavailable).

-- If your application _does not require_, then it can be written in a way tha each replica can process requests independently, even if it is disconnected from other replicas (peg: multi-leader), becoming _available_.
+- If your application _does not require_ linearizability, then it can be written in a way tha each replica can process requests independently, even if it is disconnected from other replicas (eg: multi-leader), becoming _available_.

 **If an application does not require linearizability it can be more tolerant of network problems.**